 Whether Comprehensive NonClinical Career Transition Management, fluid and responsive consulting support or creating specific materials for your transition, I'll always begin by learning about who you are, what you want to do and what motivates you to change.

 My process isn't unique.
 It's what you do with patients every day.
-It's about establishing a diagnosis that then allows me to treat and to advise, to help you achieve your nonclinical career goals.
+It's about establishing a diagnosis that allows me to treat and to advise, to help you achieve your nonclinical career goals.

 Critical Steps to Successful NonClinical Career TransitionYes, let's begin with a diagnosis - a CareerDiagnosis™.
 Regardless of what work you wish to contract for, I will begin with a focus on establishing your diagnosis - that is, what you really want to do.
 I may conduct comprehensive objective testing, ask a series of structured question or simply discuss with you why you want to do what you're saying you wish to do.
 Regardless of my approach, my goal remains to create as much clarity and focus as possible to define your career/job target and objectives.